Forgotten Fish: Old-timers with Plenty to Offer

 However, these forgotten favorites were really very nice fish indeed, and remain excellent choices for the community aquarium.
 What made them popular in the past can still be useful today.
 For the beginner, these fish can be relied upon to be hardy, easily fed, and robust enough to put up with any slight problems you might have as you start out in the hobby.
 More experienced aquarists will appreciate these fish as being well worth re-discovering, having become rather unfamiliar in recent years.
 If you’re into oddball or predatory fish, some of these sturdy schooling species could make excellent dither fish or community tankmates.

 Barbs are among the most underrated aquarium fish around, largely because everyone associates barbs with fin-nipping.
 The reality is most species are actually very good community fish and can be trusted to coexist harmlessly with cichlids, catfish, gouramis, and most of the other species aquarists like to keep.
-The barbs kept by aquarists come primarily from Asia, though there are a few from
+The barbs kept by aquarists come primarily from Asia, though there are a few from Africa as well.

 Many come from mountainous and subtropical regions where the water is distinctly cooler than that preferred by fish from the steamier parts of the tropics like the Amazon.
 As a result, these fish often do well in comparatively cool water, and some can even be kept in unheated tanks in centrally heated homes.
 It’s no surprise, then, that barbs were among the first fishes to be kept by aquarists in substantial numbers—some species being kept even before the first World War!